Klinikum rechts der Isar Technische Universität München

 Ausgewählte Publikationen

-Avram M, Brandl F, Cabello J, Leucht C, Scherr M, Mustafa M, Leucht S, Ziegler S, Sorg C. Reduced striatal dopamine synthesis capacity in patients with schizophrenia during remission of positive symptoms.
-Brain.
-2019 Jun 1;142(6):1813-1826
+Avram M, Brandl F, Cabello J, Leucht C, Scherr M, Mustafa M, Leucht S, Ziegler S, Sorg C. 2019.
+Reduced striatal dopamine synthesis capacity in patients with schizophrenia during remission of positive symptoms.
+Brain 1;142(6):1813-1826.

 Göttler J, Preibisch C, Riederer I, Pasquini L, Alexopoulos P, Bohn KP, Yakushev I, Beller E, Kaczmarz S, Zimmer C, Grimmer T, Drzezga A, Sorg C. Reduced blood oxygenation level dependent connectivity is related to hypoperfusion in Alzheimer's disease.
 J Cereb Blood Flow Metab.
 2019 Jul;39(7):1314-1325